azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Stigma's twisted endeavors have provided Pepesha and Letana the opportunity<br>to finally say all the things they never could in<br>the past.
+<p align="center">Stigma's twisted endeavors have provided Pepesha and Letana the opportunity<br>to finally say all the things they never could in<br>the past.
 As their battle comes to a climax and<br>close, much is revealed about their relationship and Stigma.</p>
 </td>
 </tr>
 </table>